 COVID-19 Vaccine Requirements

 In accordance with University of California Policy, all youth program and camp participants (K-12 student age) who are eligible for vaccination outside of clinical trials are required to be fully vaccinated against COVID-19.
-Confirmation of vaccination will be required at the time of registration/program enrollment.
-Proof of vaccination (vaccination card, photo copy of vaccination card, or electronic vaccination card) will be requested on the first day of a program or camp for admission to the program.
+We reserve the right to request proof of vaccination (vaccination card, photo copy of vaccination card, or electronic vaccination card) on the first day of a program or camp for admission to the program.
 Not complying with this requirement will result in removal from the program.

 An approved exception to COVID-19 vaccination may be made based on a Medical Exemption, Disability, or Religious Exemption*.